Amber Fryklund begins her ninth season with the Bemidji State Women's Hockey program and fourth as Associate Head Coach in 2019-20.

 Prior to returning to Bemidji State University, Fryklund spent seven years teaching physical education to student’s grades five through eight at the Marshall School and Duluth Public Schools Academy, both in Duluth, Minn.

-Fryklund received her Bachelor of Science degree in physical education teaching K-12 from Bemidji State in 2003.
-She received her Master’s degree in educational leadership from University of Minnesota Duluth in 2007.
+Fryklund received her Bachelor of Science degree in physical education teaching K-12 from Bemidji State University in 2003 amd her Master’s degree in educational leadership from University of Minnesota Duluth in 2007.
 She received her Doctorate degree in Higher Education Administration from St. Cloud State University in 2019.